Haywire32/LoS-Archipelago/README.md

 The current version is still unstable and most likely has bugs.

 ### Future plans and ideas
-Trials are not yet implemented as checks.

 DLC maps are currently disabled because logic hasn't been mapped.

-Traps - poison, magic drain

 DeathLink

-More yaml options

-Ingame tracker that counts completed levels

-Ingame messages of sent/recieved items

 Possible map indicators to show in-logic progression